-313.5.6 AIRCRAFT ASSISTANCE
+314.4.7 AIRCRAFT ASSISTANCE

 When available, aircraft assistance should be requested.
-Once the air unit has established visual contact with the pursued vehicle, the shift supervisor should consider whether the participation of an aircraft warrants their continued involvement in the pursuit (Minn.
+Once the air unit has established visual contact with the pursued vehicle, it should assume control over the pursuit.
+The primary and secondary ground units should consider whether the participation of an aircraft warrants their continued involvement in the pursuit (Minn.
 Stat. § 626.8458 Subd.
 2 (4)).